Ecstatic-Paradox/ecstatic-paradox/README.md

 ### Attendence System
 **Model:** `Attendance`
-  - A attendance link will be created everyday at 9pm.
+  - Attendance will be opened by HR(probably everyday at 9pm).
 It's validity and expiration will be ensured using stateless JWT token.
   - Those member who fill out the form will have record on Attendance table with status True.
   - Those members who are on leave should ask HR for leave.
 Only HR will have permission to mark members on leave with additional Remarks(Reason for leave).
   - List of members whose record isnot obtained on **Attendence** table for specific date(status neither attended(True) nor on leave(False)) will be provided to HR on need after 10pm of that day.